 Galaxy S20 Release Date & Price

 And finally, perhaps the most important question for you us “when can I buy the Galaxy S20?” and how much will it cost?
 The Galaxy S9 is still a good phone, but being two years old the battery life is probably never as good as it once was, and you’re probably envious of friends that have dual or triple camera smartphones.
 You’ll want to seriously consider upgrading this year.

+The Galaxy S20 is available as we speak at retail stores and carriers around the globe.
+Go ahead and buy one today, if you can afford it.
 With a big screen and all those cameras, what did you expect?
 We know it’s expensive, so maybe wait for a few deals this summer if you can.